JamesMGithire/phase-1-week-3-project/Readme.md

     <li>Follows good coding practices by keeping code DRY (Do not repeat yourself) by utilizing functions to abstract repetitive code.
     </ul>
     <h2>Introduction</h2>
+        <p>A library is a collection of materials, books or media that are accessible for use and not just
+        for display purposes.(ap1)<br>
+        The history of the book starts with the development of writing, and various other inventions such as paper and printing, and continues through to the modern-day business of book printing.(ap2).
+        And throughout this time, people have developed ways of storing, sorting and classifying books.
+Library classification system groups books together.</p>

 </body>